 creator and curator

 Oh, how time flies…summer is gone and fall is upon us.
-With the bold colors, fun holidays, and excitement of back to school, fall is the perfect time of year to draw inspiration in your writing.
-Being outdoors and savoring nature are sure to get your creative juices flowing!
+With the bold colors, fun holidays, and the excitement of back to school, fall is the perfect time of year to draw inspiration in your writing.
+Being outdoors and savoring nature are sure to get your creative writing juices flowing!

 In these prompts, you’re encouraged to immerse yourself in the season by taking notice of your surroundings and all of the exciting changes.
 You can still fire up your writing if you’re not an autumn fan by comparing and contrasting fall with your favorite season.